 Mr. Lightstone: Thank you, Mr. Speaker.
-As the minister is aware, the Qulliq Energy Corporation's formal application indicates that it is, and I quote "Proposing an equal percentage rate increase of 9.4 percent to the base energy rates for all customer classes."
-However, the corporation's application materials also indicate that by terminating the current fuel rate rider, and rolling it up under the current approved base rates, the increase can now be captured in the Department of Finance's Nunavut Electricity subsidy program and mitigate the cost of electricity to the Qulliq Energy Corporation's customers.
+As the minister is aware, the Qulliq Energy Corporation's formal application indicates that it is "proposing an equal percentage rate increase of 9.4% to the base energy rates for all customer classes."

+However, the corporation's application materials also indicate that "... by terminating the current fuel rate rider and rolling it up into the current approved base rates, the increase can now be captured..." the Department of Finance's "...
+Nunavut Electricity Subsidy program and mitigate the cost of electricity to the Qulliq Energy Corporation's customers."

-I would like to ask, can the clearly indicate if the Qulliq Energy Corporation's proposal would result in average private residential customers' monthly bills going up or down?
+I would like to ask: can the Minister clearly indicate if the Qulliq Energy Corporation's proposal would result in the average private residential customer's monthly power bill going up, coming down or staying the same?
 Thank you, Mr. Speaker.